twitter/finatra/source/user-guide/admin-http-interface/index.markdown

   <li class="active">HTTP Admin Interface</li>
 </ol>

-All Finatra servers are [TwitterServer](https://github.com/twitter/twitter-server) based services and thus it helps to understand some basics of a [TwitterServer](https://github.com/twitter/twitter-server).
+All Finatra servers are [TwitterServer](https://github.com/twitter/twitter-server)-based servers and thus it helps to understand some basics of a [TwitterServer](https://github.com/twitter/twitter-server).

 ### HTTP Admin Interface

-[TwitterServer](https://github.com/twitter/twitter-server)-based services have the option to start an [HTTP Admin Interface](https://twitter.github.io/twitter-server/Features.html#admin-http-interface) bound to a port configurable via the `-admin.port` flag.
+[TwitterServer](https://github.com/twitter/twitter-server)-based server have the option to start an [HTTP Admin Interface](https://twitter.github.io/twitter-server/Features.html#admin-http-interface) bound to a port configurable via the `-admin.port` flag.
 If you want to serve an external interface this will be bound to a separate port configurable via either the `-http.port`, `-https.port` or `-thrift.port` flags, depending.

 Some deployment environments such as [Heroku](https://www.heroku.com/), [AppFog](https://www.appfog.com/), and [OpenShift](https://www.openshift.com) only allow a single port to be used when deploying an application.
 In these cases, you can programmatically disable the TwitterServer [HTTP Admin Interface](https://twitter.github.io/twitter-server/Features.html#http-admin-interface) as such: